Expand AllClick here for a more accessible versionEach application costs $11.90, applying for all three seasons would cost a total of $35.70.

 Bonus points reset to 0, if drawn for a specific season, however, any points for alternate seasons remain unchanged.
 You must apply in the current license year for any bonus points to be included.

-You can check your bonus points through the Pennsylvania Automated License System (PALS) at huntfish.pa.gov.
-Click the first radio button, scroll to the bottom of the page, click 'Start Here' and follow the prompts.
-If you believe there is an error, please contact the License Division at
+You can check your bonus points through the Pennsylvania Automated License System (PALS) by logging into your existing account on huntfish.pa.gov.
+After verifying your personal information you will notice an Applications and Points section on the left side of the page towards the bottom.
+Point totals are listed separately for each season.
+If you believe there is an error, please contact the License Division at 717-787-2084.

 When visiting Benezette, tune into the Game Commission's Northcentral Elk Viewing Area Information Radio Station, WRBR385, broadcasting on 1620 AM.
 The radio station provides a guided tour of the heart of the elk management area.
 In addition to regular seasonal messages and safe elk viewing tips, the station broadcasts important notices about upcoming events and emergencies.
 The broadcasts are brought to you in partnership with the Keystone Elk Country Alliance and the Rocky Mountain Elk Foundation.